12 Spatial Equity Data Tool Algorithm

 For county, state, and national analyses, we use the boundaries provided by the US Census Bureau (noting that we do not include US territories as part of the US boundary, given the lack of available demographic data).
 We define city boundaries as all census tracts contained within the census place boundary.
 In some cases, our definition may be larger than the official city boundary; see Chapter 13 for more details.
 For city-level analysis, the tool uses a precomputed list of all 835 US cities with populations above 50,000 in 2022.

 The tool then spatially joins the points in the data to a precompiled dataset of the boundaries corresponding to the selected geographic level of analysis.
 If the dataset has more than 50 points, then the tool takes a 5 percent sample for the spatial join to limit computation time.
 If the points in the data fall within the boundaries of multiple geographies, the tool only keeps the points within the most frequently occurring geography in the data.
-For example, if a user has selected county-level analysis and the user’s data fall within multiple counties, only data from the most frequently occurring county in the dataset will be kept.
-As we have mentioned in other sections, the most course forward might be to replicate the analysis for each of the multiple geographies is to repeat the analysis (for example, for the multiple counties of interest).
+For example, if a user has selected county-level analysis and the user’s data fall within multiple counties, only data from the most frequently occurring county in the sample will be kept.
+As we have mentioned in other sections, if a user wants to conduct analyses across multiple geographies, the best course forward might be to replicate the analysis for each individual geography separately (for example, for the multiple counties of interest).

 5. Read in All Geographic and Demographic Data for That Geography

-Once the tool identifies a geography, it reads in all the precompiled geographic and demographic data for that geography.
+Once the tool identifies a geography, all the precompiled geographic and demographic data for that geography gets read in.
 These data include the following:

 1. the boundaries for all census tracts in the geography